wylie102/MakeItParquet/README.md

 ## Acknowledgements

 - Thanks to DuckDB for providing a robust SQL engine for on-the-fly file conversions.
-- Special thanks to contributors and users who helped refine DuckConvert.
+- Special thanks to contributors and users who helped refine DataTadpole.

 Happy converting!